|Best overall||Black+Decker 20V Max Flex Handheld Vacuum||Check Price||

 Spring cleaning may be right around the corner, and what better way to upgrade your army of cleaning supplies than to add a lightweight, handheld vacuum?
 Whether you’re the parent of a messy toddler or a pet-owner constantly picking up hair, the best handheld vacuum is perfect for a quick, easy clean.

-We all know the pain that comes with lugging heavy upright vacuums around the house, especially when you only need to suck up a handful of spilled Cheerios or clear up a couple of dust bunnies.
+We all know the frustration you can feel lugging upright vacuums around the house, especially when all you really need to suck up a handful of spilled Cheerios or clear up a couple of dust bunnies.
 But we also know that, on the opposite end of the spectrum, a robot vacuum can’t handle every type of spill or space.
 Not to mention the irritation felt when the vacuum cord is simply not long enough to reach the spot you’re trying to clean; cue the hunt for a closer outlet.
 These compact machines are great for getting to hard-to-reach areas around the home like kitchen cabinets, couch cushions, and stairs.
 Various attachments make refreshing window sills, door frames, and moldings a piece of cake.
 They can even be a helpful tool to give your car’s interior an overdue scrub or work wonders in a cluttered garage.
 While even the best handheld vacuums aren’t made for deep-cleaning, they are perfect for the small messes and dry spills that inevitably occur throughout the week.

 - Best overall: BLACK+DECKER 20V Max Pivot Handheld Vacuum

-- Best handheld vacuum for pet hair: Bissell Pet Hair Eraser
+- Best for pet hair: Bissell Pet Hair Eraser

-- Best budget handheld vacuum: Dirt Devil Scorpion Handheld Vacuum Cleaner
+- Best budget: Dirt Devil Scorpion Handheld Vacuum Cleaner

-What to consider when shopping for the best handheld vacuum
+What to consider when buying the best handheld vacuums

-The best handheld vacuum for you will provide flexibility and reliability when it comes to picking up dirt, hair, and other debris quickly.
-Many models come with attachments to make cleaning specific areas more manageable, and some are even designed to pick up particular messes, like those left behind by shedding pets.
-Below are a few of our favorite models and features, as well as key points to consider before purchasing your new appliance.
+The best vacuum for you will provide flexibility and reliability when it comes to picking up dirt, hair, and other debris quickly.
+Many models come with attachments to make cleaning specific areas more manageable, and some are even designed to pick up particular messes—like those left behind by shedding pets.
+Below are a few of our favorite models and features and key points to consider before purchasing your new appliance.

 Would you prefer a cordless or corded handheld vacuum?

 Cordless handheld vacuums are a convenient choice for supplementary cleaning that will suit most homes—easy to use on stairs and helpful for quick clean-ups in hard-to-reach areas.
 They rely on rechargeable batteries to provide power and suction.
 A full charge will typically last between 15 and 40 minutes, though a lithium-ion battery could last longer.
-Recharge time is usually between two and five hours, but for lower-end models, this could be as long as 16 hours.
-As the battery begins to drain, you may notice a depletion in suction power, but this shouldn’t be a problem for dry spills and dust.
+Recharge time is usually between two and five hours but, for lower-end models, this could be as long as 16 hours.
+As the battery begins to drain, you may notice a depletion in suction power.
 The best cordless handheld vacuum will also be lighter than their corded contemporaries, allowing them to clean tricky areas quickly.
 If going cordless sounds like the best option and you want a full-size unit to add to your roster, consider our list of the best cordless vacuums.

-Corded handheld vacuums tend to be heavier than other models and need power from an electrical outlet to function, but you’ll never need to worry about them running out of battery mid-cleaning.
+A corded handheld vacuum is heavier than other models and needs an electrical outlet to function, but you’ll never need to worry about running out of battery.
 Corded models typically have a larger capacity for dander, dirt, and dust than cordless models, which will cut down on trips to the trash can.
-They’re also usually cheaper.
-If you’re frequently cleaning the same area and you know an outlet is easily within reach, a wireless handheld vacuum may not be necessary.
+Plus, they usually come at a cheaper price point.

 Get a handheld vacuum for pet hair if you’re dealing with shedding animals

 If you’re the proud owner of a cute cat or precious puppy, chances are you’re battling pet hair everywhere.
-Many factors determine the amount of hair your furry friend will lose in one week, but one thing is for sure; you’ll find their hair stuck to the couch, balled up in corners, collecting by their water dish, and countless other places.
-Handheld vacs are the perfect tool for expelling unsightly shedding without needing to haul out your upright unit.
+Many factors determine the amount of hair your furry friend will lose in one week, but one thing is for sure: you’ll find their hair stuck to the couch, balled up in corners, collected by their water dish, and bunched in countless other places.
+Handheld vacuums are the perfect tool for expelling unsightly shedding without needing to haul out your upright unit.

 It’s no secret that pet hair has a superhero-like grip on various surfaces, especially carpets and couches or other upholstered furniture.
 Sometimes simple suction power isn’t going to cut it when it comes to pulling up those pesky strands.
 Instead, look for a handheld vacuum cleaner that comes with attachments like a motorized brush to lift the hair off the surface before sucking it into the dust bin.